TCF3

 Transcription factor 3 (E2A immunoglobulin enhancer-binding factors E12/E47), also known as TCF3, is a protein that in humans is encoded by the TCF3 gene.
 TCF3 has been shown to directly enhance Hes1 (a well-known target of Notch signaling) expression.

 Function

 This gene encodes a member of the E protein (class I) family of helix-loop-helix transcription factors.
 The 9aaTAD transactivation domains of E proteins and MLL are very similar and both bind to the KIX domain of general transcriptional mediator CBP.
 E proteins activate transcription by binding to regulatory E-box sequences on target genes as heterodimers or homodimers, and are inhibited by heterodimerization with inhibitor of DNA-binding (class IV) helix-loop-helix proteins.
-E proteins play a critical role in lymphopoiesis, and the encoded protein is required for B and T lymphocyte development.
+E proteins play a critical role in lymphopoiesis, and the encoded protein is required for the B and T lymphocyte development.

 This gene regulates many developmental patterning processes such as lymphocyte and central nervous system (CNS) development.
 E proteins are involved in the development of lymphocytes.
 They initiate transcription by binding to regulatory E-box sequences on target genes.